The Pines Resident & Family Portal

 - Cohorting of staff, when possible.

-- Cohorting of residents and only small group activities on the unit for unaffected residents.
+- Cohorting of residents and only small group activities in the home area for unaffected residents.
 Isolated residents to receive one-to-one activities.

-- Limit of two (2) essential caregivers at a time in Oak and Cedar Home Areas only
+- Limit of two (2) essential caregivers at a time in the Spruce and Cedar Home Area

-No General Visiting to Oak and Cedar Home Areas
+- No General Visitors to the Spruce and Cedar Home Area

 We will continue to provide updates as we move through the outbreak.